-Male and female pre-teens, teens and young adults should get the vaccine before they become sexually active.
-While the vaccine works best when it is given before having any kind of sexual exposure, teens and young adults can still benefit from it after becoming sexually active.
+Pre-teens, teens and young adults of any sex should get the HPV vaccine before they become sexually active.
+The vaccine will prevent infection and lower their risk of cancer.
+While the vaccine works best when it is given before people start having any kind of sexual exposure, teens and young adults can still benefit from the vaccine after they become sexually active.

 Besides the HPV vaccine, routine cancer screenings are the best way to prevent cervical cancer.
 The most common way to screen for cervical cancer is a Pap test.
 During the Pap test, a health care professional collects cells from the cervix to test both for cancer and for signs that cancer may soon develop.
 Your doctor may collect a sample to screen for HPV at the same time.